 During the procedure to add an LDAP server, the legacy management interface will be disabled.
 The legacy management interface (SYMbol) is a method of communication between the storage array and the management client.
 When disabled, the storage array and management client use a more secure method of communication (REST API over https).

-1. Select Settings > Access Management.
+- 1. Select Settings > Access Management. - 2.
+From the Directory Services tab, select Add Directory Server.